The Bird-of-Prey Size Paradox

 Another good size reference in the movie is the scene in which the BoP sinks in San Francisco Bay and only the bridge is sticking out.
 The comparison with the people standing on the cloaking device bulge leaves us with a BoP of well below 50m!
 It should be annotated that in the case of the aft hatch as well as of the bridge full-scale mock-ups were involved that had to be built large enough to be recognizable but small enough for technical and financial considerations.
 Still, it is noteworthy that the movie generally attempts to render the BoP as small as possible.

 But one scene of "Star Trek IV" paradoxically does the exact contrary of keeping the BoP small.
 The Klingon ship is huge beyond reason when we see it hover straight above the whaling ship, arguably for the "dramatic impact".
 If the BoP were only 60m wide (at 50m length), the boat would measure hardly 7m!
-The boat must be at least 40m owing to its structure, so the BoP is exceedingly scaled up here.
+The boat must be at least 40m owing to its structure (the actual boat, a former mine sweeper named Golden Gate, measures 42.6m), so the BoP is exceedingly scaled up here.
 Just for fun, we would obtain a width of no less than 330m.

 Side note On a side note, not only was the size of the very same ship subject to change considerably from "Star Trek III" to "Star Trek IV".
 Also the bridge (image of previous configuration) was completely rebuilt.
 Kruge's "throne" was removed, all stations re-arranged, and even the floor and the walls were moved.
 This alone would be no problem, if we consider that Klingons, like the Federation, could use bridge modules.
 But the ship was serviced on Vulcan.
 Even if we believe that the refit was necessary because of battle damage, we can't assume that the Vulcan engineers or Scotty would have the expertise to do that or would even have another Klingon bridge readily available.
 As Scotty himself said, "Reading Klingon is hard", suggesting that there are already problems to decipher the manuals for the ship in its current configuration.
 If we nonetheless insist on them rebuilding the bridge, why are all controls in "Star Trek IV" still in Klingon?
 The only way for it to make any sense is that the bridge in "Star Trek IV" is actually an auxiliary control room.
 We wouldn't expect something like that on a 50m or 60m ship, which takes us back to the size paradox.